By Anchor Plumbing Services

 Fruit, vegetable, and animal skins are all incredibly fibrous.
 When you send them down a garbage disposal, there’s a good chance they never get fully ground or shredded.
 This can lead to a major blockage.

-3. Fibrous Vegetables
+3. Fiberous Vegetables

 Many vegetables don’t pose a problem or risk for your garbage disposal or your pipes.
-However, fibrous vegetables such as kale, asparagus, and celery can leave remaining fibers tangled up in the blades.
+However, fibrous vegetables such as kale, asparagus, and celery can leave the remaining fibers tangled up in the blades.
 This can make your garbage disposal less efficient and lead to bigger problems in the future.

-4. Potatoes/Potato Peels
+4. Potatoes/Potaoes Peels